Christmas weather forecast introduction

 Welcome to our dedicated Christmas 2014 weather forecast page.
 The 'computer says' section provides a daily update and 'TheWeatherOutlook says' section is usually updated weekly and suggest a very different picture.
 Who will be right?

 Enjoy counting down the days to the big day and check regularly for updates.
+Remember that forecasting specific days at longer ranges accurately is considered next to impossible in the UK with current technology so the Xmas outlook should be viewed as fun until December.
 Also check out what 'The computer says' in its daily update below.

 Regularly updated discussion forecasts.